AvAl4nch/Storing_files_in_minecraft/README.md

 # Storing_files_in_minecraft

-the plugin works on minecraft 1.20.4
+the plugin works on minecraft 1.20.4 on a papermc server

 currently working on small files only up to allmost 500 KB